FSUdigitalmedia/p5js_webserial/README.md

 ## Credits

 This template was created by [Rob Duarte](https://github.com/rahji).
-Much of the code was adapted from the labs that [Tom Igoe](https://tisch.nyu.edu/about/directory/itp/3558397) wrote for his [Physical Computing course at ITP](https://itp.nyu.edu/physcomp/).
+My original version was adapted from the labs that [Tom Igoe](https://tisch.nyu.edu/about/directory/itp/3558397) wrote for his [Physical Computing course at ITP](https://itp.nyu.edu/physcomp/).
+The current version is adapted from the examples in [the p5.webserial library](https://github.com/gohai/p5.webserial) (which seems to be a different p5.webserial than the one that Tom used.)